 Keystones Technology Innovator Program

-The Keystone Summit is designed for Keystone STARS, outstanding Keystone educators selected each year by members of PAECT.
-All newly nominated Keystones will receive an application form to apply to become a Keystone STAR.
-PAECT regional teams will select 100 STARs to attend the Summit in July.
+The Keystones Summit is designed for outstanding Keystones selected each year by members of PAECT KTI Lead Learner Staff.
+All newly nominated Keystones will receive an application form to apply to attend Summit.
+PAECT KTI Lead Learners regional will select approximately 100 STARs to attend the Summit in July.

-Summit attendees in the past have had the option to receive 3 graduate-level professional development credits provided by Eduspire (for a fee).
+Summit attendees in the past have had the option to earn 3 graduate-level professional development credits provided by Wilson College & Eduspire at an additional cost.
+Summit attendance fulfills 30 of the 45 required hours of coursework.

 KEYSTONES NOMINATIONS AND STAR SELECTION

-ONLY THE KEYSTONE STARS THAT ARE SELECTED BY PAECT MEMBERS WILL BE INVITED TO SUMMIT IN JULY!
+ONLY THE KEYSTONES THAT ARE SELECTED BY KTI LEAD LEARNERS WILL BE INVITED TO SUMMIT IN JULY!

 The Keystone program began in 2004.
 Initially called Keystones: Technology Integrators, the program name changed to “Technology Innovators” to reflect the changes in classroom instruction.
 To date, over 3000 Pennsylvania educators have been identified as “Keystones: Technology Integrators.”
 The Keystones represent over 200 school districts, non-public schools, and CTC/AVTS throughout Pennsylvania.